|Salary:||£43,947 to £49,908 per annum (inclusive of London Weighting), Grade 6|

 The post is full-time and fixed-term until 31 December 2024 with the possibility of extension dependent on funding.
 The post is funded by the National Institute for Health and Care Research and is available immediately.

 The salary will be on the Academic Pathway salary scale Grade 6 in the range £43,947-£49,908 per annum (inclusive of London Weighting).
 The post will be subject to the LSHTM terms and conditions of service.
 Annual leave entitlement is 30 working days per year, pro rata for part-time staff.
 In addition to this there are discretionary “Wellbeing Days”.
 Membership of the Pension Scheme is available.
 The post is based in London.

-Applications should be made on-line via our jobs website.
+Applications should be made by clicking the 'Apply' button above.
 Online applications will be accepted by the automated system until 10pm of the closing date.
 Any queries regarding the application process may be addressed to firstname.lastname@example.org.

 The London School of Hygiene & Tropical Medicine is committed to being an equal opportunities employer.
 We believe that when people feel respected and included, they can be more creative, successful, and happier at work.
 While we have more work to do, we are committed to building an inclusive workplace, a community that everyone feels a part of, which is safe, respectful, supportive and enables all to reach their full potential.